-A learning disability can’t be cured or fixed. it is a lifelong issue.
+A learning disability treatment in delhi can’t be cured or fixed. it is a lifelong issue.
 With the right support and intervention, however, children with learning disabilities can succeed in school and go on to successful, often distinguished careers later in life.
 Parents can help children with learning disabilities achieve such success by encouraging their strengths, knowing their weaknesses, understanding the educational system, working with professionals and learning about strategies for dealing with specific difficulties.

 Not all great minds think alike.
 Did you know that Albert Einstein couldn’t read until he was nine?
 Walt Disney had trouble reading all his life.

 Facts about learning disabilities

 Difficulty with basic reading and language skills are the most common learning disabilities.
 As many as 80% of students with learning disabilities have reading problems.

 Learning disabilities should not be confused with other disabilities such as autism, intellectual disability, deafness, blindness and behavioral disorders.
 None of these conditions are learning disabilities.
 In addition, they should not be confused with lack of educational opportunities like frequent changes of schools or attendance problems.
 Also, children who are learning English do not necessarily have a learning disability.